henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 **Web Server.** Video content will be served from an off-the-shelf web server (Apache).
 As with the proxy, you will run multiple instances of Apache on different IP addresses to simulate a CDN with several content servers.

-To summarize, in this assignment you will implement the "Bitrate Adaptation in HTTP Proxy" which will determine bitrate for the played video.
+To summarize, in this assignment, you will implement the "Bitrate Adaptation in HTTP Proxy" which will determine bitrate for the played video.

 ## Learning Outcomes